Warehouse Management System

 Challenge

-How to balance eight stakeholder's data priorities while maximize speed?
+How to balance eight stakeholder's data priorities while maximizing speed?

 Each stakeholder level required distinct data depth and metrics across the system.
 Floor staff needed granular task data while executives needed aggregated insights.